d3b4g/leonids/_posts/chainsaw.md

 -rw-r--r--  1 administrator administrator    2 Dec 13  2018 version
 administrator@chainsaw:/home/administrator/.ipfs$
 ```
-I searched for files containing bobby inside ipfs folder grep -iRl bobby and found few IPFS blocks which contains bobby's data.
-In IPFS, a block refers to a single unit of data, identified by its key (hash).
+There are a lot of files in the folde, so to filtter out unrelated stuff i searched for files containing bobby inside ipfs folder **grep -iRl bobby** and found few IPFS blocks which contains bobby's data.
+**In IPFS, a block refers to a single unit of data, identified by its key (hash)**

 ```python